mflaks/CartPole/README.md

 # The CODE
 - We will solve this problem using Deep Reinforcement Learning
-- Algorithm: Q Learning
+- Algorithm: Q Learning / Value Based Method
-- Neural Netork: Keras
+- Deep Neural Netork: Keras